Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples: GENERAL FRAMEWORK

 Similar to the concept of duality in convex optimization, in order to achieve best results for the upper bound in \eqref{scxx} we shall minimize it.
 Therefore, the optimization problem can be formulated in the following from

-Several discrete and continuous methods can be used to solve the preceding problem in~\eqref{opp}.
-For example, due to the diminishing return nature of the objective function in~\eqref{opp}, submodular minimization algorithms defined over discrete set functions, to the continuous domains, can be a candidate.
-Submodular functions~\citep{Nemhauser}, that have the intuitive notion of diminishing returns, have become highly important in a variety of machine learning applications.
-Examples include graph cuts in computer vision~\citep{JegelkaB11}, data summarization~\citep{Mirzasoleiman}; active and semi-supervised learning~\citep{GuilloryB10}.

-On a similar note, another problem that is directly related to~\eqref{opp} is that of computing a cardinality constrained minimization by solving sparse principal component analysis (PCA) problem.
-In the well-known PCA analysis that has various applications in machine learning, given a sample covariance matrix, the problem of maximizing the variance explained by a linear combination of the input variables is examined while constraining the number of nonzero coefficients in this combination~\citep{d'Aspremont}.
-However, solving the sparse PCA optimization problem entails semidefinite relaxation to the problem and a greedy algorithm to calculate a full set of good solutions for all target numbers of non zero coefficients which is very expensive with total complexity of $O(n^3)$.
+where $K$ is the maximum number of selected vertices.
+Several discrete and continuous methods are relevant when solving the preceding problem in~\eqref{opp}.
+However, the main issue with such an optimization is the constraint of choosing $S\subset V$, which leads to a difficult combinatorial optimization problem.
+For example, one approach related to~\eqref{opp} is that of computing a cardinality constrained minimization by solving sparse principal component analysis (PCA) problem \cite{d'Aspremont}.
+However, solving the sparse PCA optimization problem entails semidefinite relaxation and a greedy algorithm to calculate a full set of good solutions, which is very expensive with total complexity of $O(n^3)$ \cite{jordan0}.

 A better way to view this problem is in terms of an $L_2$-minimization problem on $P$.
-We define $P_i$ to be the $i^{th}$ column of $P$, and we also define $P(w) = \sum_i P_i w_i$.
-Also, we define our target function to be the vector $P^* = \frac{1}{n}\mathbbm{1}$.
-To this end,~\eqref{opp} can be posed in an equivalent form as
+Because $\|f\|_{P_\lambda}$ and $\lambda$ are properties of the function $f$ we're analyzing (see Def. \ref{def:lowfreq}) and independent of the choice of points and weights, we will drop these terms in discussion of the optimization scheme, when appropriate.
+Similarly, we will drop the dependence on $\ell$ for notational simplicity and simply deal with an arbitrary lazy random walk matrix $P$.
+This is not an issue as $P^\ell$ is also a lazy random walk transition matrix, with eigenvalues $\lambda^\ell$.

+We can also rewrite our cost as a matrix multiplication $Pw = P\sum_s w_s \delta_s$, and define our target function to be the normalized ones vector $\frac{1}{n}\mathds{1}$.
+We note that the cost function of \eqref{opp} can be reframed by the above notational changes, as well as bringing the $\frac{1}{n}$ inside the norm, to arrive at